mnsiahnimo/obesity_levels_classification/README.md

 # obesity_levels_classification
-Classifying estimated levels of obesity
+Classifying estimated levels of obesity in Hispanics

 ##### Rationale:
 - Machine learning may be useful to characterize cardiovascular risk, predict outcomes, and identify biomarkers in population studies.